k3rn3lpanicc/Datcord-Java/README.md

 It has a notification popup for incomming messages to inform user.

 # Call
-Either users can join voice channels , or join
+Either users can join voice channels , or join Screenshare